How Caregivers Can Help Clients Maintain Dignity and Privacy

 As people age, or if they have had an illness or injury, they may require home care that involves assistance with using the restroom, bathing, feeding, or dressing.
 These are tasks that can put one’s dignity and privacy at risk.

-Here are a few things for caregivers to keep in mind in order to help clients maintain their dignity and privacy:
+Top four ways to help clients maintain their dignity and privacy:

 As much as possible, include the person in everything that is being done.
 That way they feel as though it’s happening with them and not to them.
 Take steps to make things easier for them to be involved, such as adding grab bars in the bathroom and a raised toilet seat.